Ryan North: Books and other writing

 In November 2012, North launched a Kickstarter project to fund a book entitled To Be or Not to Be: That Is the Adventure, a retelling of Shakespeare's Hamlet modelled on Choose Your Own Adventure novels.
-The project raised more than six times its $20,000 goal in less than a week, and closed on December 22, 2012 having raised $580,905, nearly thirty times their original goal, and a record for a Kickstarter publishing project at that time.
+The project raised more than six times its $20,000 goal in less than a week, and closed on December 22, 2012 having raised $580,905, nearly thirty times its original goal, and a record for a Kickstarter publishing project at that time.
 The book allows readers to take the role of Hamlet, Ophelia or Hamlet's father and make their own choices throughout the story; the latter characters, as well as over 100 colour illustrations by a range of artists, were added to the book as funding increased.
 The book made a New York Times Bestseller list.
 In 2016, Ryan published a similar book titled Romeo and/or Juliet.
 There are 46,012,475,909,287,476 possible adventures in it.
 The book received generally positive coverage.
+In 2017, he released another book continuing this theme titled "William Shakespeare Punches a Friggin' Shark", which puts the reader into the role of William Shakespeare himself, with "but two goals in your life: 1) become the greatest author of all time, and 2) punch a friggin' shark".
+The book has over 40 unique endings, and features illustrations by several other web cartoonists and writers.

-In 2018, Riverhead Books published Ryan North's How To Invent Everything: A Survival Guide for the Stranded Time Traveller, a nonfiction guide to technology based around the fictional premise of a time machine stranding the reader in the past.
+In 2018, Riverhead Books published Ryan North's How to Invent Everything: A Survival Guide for the Stranded Time Traveler, a nonfiction guide to technology based around the fictional premise of a time machine stranding the reader in the past, with illustrations by Lucy Bellwood.
 It was named one of NPR's and BBC Science Focus's Best Books of 2018.